 A summary of VISION 2050 can be found here.
 The full three-volume plan report, including links to each individual chapter of the report, can be accessed below.
 A separate VISION 2050 website has also been created, which shares key recommendations from the plan and includes interactive mapping of several main plan elements.

 VISION 2050 was adopted prior to any knowledge of the Foxconn development that is being constructed in the Village of Mount Pleasant.
-Given the size and significance of this development, it is necessary to amend VISION 2050 to incorporate land use changes to accommodate additional residents and jobs directly or indirectly related to the Foxconn manufacturing campus.
+Given the size and significance of this development, it was necessary to amend VISION 2050 to incorporate land use changes to accommodate additional residents and jobs directly or indirectly related to the Foxconn manufacturing campus.
 In addition to land use changes, the plan amendment incorporates transportation improvements to serve the Foxconn manufacturing campus area.
 As part of the plan amendment, based on intervening changes in State funding for transportation projects, staff also revisited the analysis of existing and reasonably expected costs and revenues associated with the transportation system recommended in VISION 2050.
-The full document for the proposed amendment can be reviewed here and a summary of the proposed amendment can be found here.
-A draft conformity demonstration attendant to the proposed amendment can be found here.
+In addition, staff prepared updated equity analyses of the plan’s land use and transportation components as amended.
+The report documenting the adopted amendment can be found here and a summary of the amendment can be found here.

 Meeting State and Federal Requirements